-My daughters, though, were more unsettled by him.
+My daughters were more unsettled by him.
 Mariko, in particular, believed that he’d be dangerous if he could interact with us on a more physical level.
 And she believed that he has a certain power of suggestion and that he sometimes “whispered” to her, trying to get her to harm herself or others.
-This suggests that he is a more ominous character than I give him credit for, and reminds me of another sinister entity that I encountered when I was in my twenties.
-(See “Haunted: No. 10,” elsewhere in this website.)
+This suggests that he is a more ominous character than I give him credit for and reminds me of another sinister entity that I encountered when I was in my twenties.
+(See: “Haunted: No. 10.")

 Even so, Ronnie had his own encounter with Smiley after he developed an interest in American Indian culture and had been studying it.
-One night, while he was in his living room at home, he looked up to see a slightly built, hunched-over, dark-haired man enter through one of the doors and look right at him.
+One night, while he was in his living room at home—a mile or two from our house—he looked up to see a slightly built, hunched-over, dark-haired man enter through one of the doors and look right at him.
 The figure had a fiendish grin and bony, hooked fingers.
 It wore a feathered Indian headdress, and it was performing a patently fake Indian dance, as if mocking Ronnie.
 Ronnie saw this for several seconds, then the figure vanished.
 Smiley didn’t returned to Ronnie’s house after this episode—at least not so obviously—but Ronnie later sensed him at our house.

 Over the years, other information on Smiley and the Captain came in.
 A young neighbor named Sandi Trojanowski had lost her job and moved back in with her parents, who are long-time area residents.
-Sandi grew up in their house, which is two doors down from ours and nearly as old.
-Julie hired her to work at the dog day care business Julie manages, and in the beginning, because Sandi wasn’t then in good financial shape, Julie often gave her a ride to work.
+Sandi grew up in their house, which is two doors down from ours and was built about the same time.
+Julie hired her to work at the dog daycare business Julie manages, and in the beginning, because Sandi wasn’t then in good financial shape, Julie often gave her a ride to work.

 During one of those rides, Julie asked Sandi how she liked living with her parents again, and Sandi responded that she didn’t, but not because of her parents.
 Then she reluctantly admitted that she’d been repeatedly disturbed by a ghost or spirit when she’d lived there as a teenager.
-I asked Sandi what had happened to her, and this is her story:
+I asked Sandi what had happened to her.

-“The summer before I turned seventeen, it was really hot, and my brother, Philip, and I had bedrooms upstairs, but we couldn’t cool them enough, so we moved downstairs.
+“The summer before I turned seventeen, my brother, Philip, and I had bedrooms upstairs.
+But the weather was really hot, and we couldn’t cool them enough, so we moved downstairs.
 There wasn’t bedroom space down there, so we slept on single beds in the living room.
 I never had any problems while I was upstairs.
 I don’t know what was different.
 But I woke up one night thinking somebody had come in the house and sat down on my bed.

 “I started screaming and woke everybody up.
 My dad looked around the house, and there was no way anybody was in there.
 But when it happened again, I opened my eyes, and there was nothing there.
 It sat down on the end of the bed, and I could feel the pressure of it sitting.
 I don’t remember how long it took me to do anything but just be terrified.